ardatan/graphql-tools/docs/source/schema-directives.md

 ---
 title: Schema directives
-description: Implementing and using custom `@directive`s that transform schema types, fields, and arguments
+description: Using and implementing custom directives to transform schema types, fields, and arguments
 ---

 A _directive_ is an identifier preceded by a `@` character, optionally followed by a list of named arguments, which can appear after almost any form of syntax in the GraphQL query or schema languages.
 Here's an example from the [GraphQL draft specification](http://facebook.github.io/graphql/draft/#sec-Type-System.Directives) that illustrates several of these possibilities: